fratajcz/speos/docs/source/configuration.rst

 :obj:`dim` lets you control the hidden dimension across the layers. while :obj:`n_layers` controls the number of layers. if you set it to 0, pre_mp will only contain one mandatory layer fitting the input space to the GNNs hidden space and post_mp will contain only two mandatory layers fitting the hidden space to the output space.
 :obj:`act` lets you defince the activation function (nonlinearity).
-At the moment, only elu and relu are implemented
+At the moment, only elu and relu are implemented, but if you would like to use other activation functions, do not hesitate to send us a feature request via `GitHub Issues <https://github.com/fratajcz/speos/issues>`.

 Message Passing (GNN)
 ~~~~~~~~~~~~~~~~~~~~~